abhijitborah/hello-world/README.md

 # hello-world
 My Hello World with GitHub

-Tis is my first experience with GitHub.
+This is my first experience with GitHub.